codeclimate/codeclimate-rubocop/config/contents/style/missing_else.md

 Checks for `if` expressions that do not have an `else` branch.

+NOTE: Pattern matching is allowed to have no `else` branch because unlike `if` and `case`, it raises `NoMatchingPatternError` if the pattern doesn't match and without having `else`.

 Supported styles are: if, case, both.

 ### Example: EnforcedStyle: if